A one-shot overlapping Schwarz method for component-based model reduction: application to nonlinear elasticity

-The nonlinear least-square problem \eqref{eq:OS2_eq} can be solved using (i) steepest-descent or quasi Newton methods, or (ii) Gauss-Newton or Levenberg-Marquandt algorithms, \cite{nocedal2006numerical}. \begin{itemize} \item[(i)] Steepest-descent or quasi Newton methods only require explicit calculations of the objective function $\mathfrak{f}^{\rm eq}$ and its gradient $\nabla \, \mathfrak{f}^{\rm eq}$ that can be computed without explicitly forming $\widehat{\mathbf{J}}_{\texttt{F}}^{\rm eq} $.
-However, these methods do not exploit the underlying structure of the problem and might thus exhibit slower convergence and/or might be more prone to divergent behaviors. \item[(ii)] The Gauss-Newton method (GNM) reads as
+The nonlinear least-square problem \eqref{eq:OS2_eq} can be solved using (i) steepest-descent or quasi-Newton methods, or (ii) Gauss-Newton or Levenberg-Marquandt algorithms, \cite{nocedal2006numerical}. \begin{itemize} \item[(i)] Steepest-descent or quasi Newton methods only require the explicit calculation of the objective function $\mathfrak{f}^{\rm eq}$ and its gradient $\nabla \, \mathfrak{f}^{\rm eq}$, which can be computed without explicitly forming $\widehat{\mathbf{J}}_{\texttt{F}}^{\rm eq} $.
+However, these methods do not exploit the underlying least-square structure of the optimization problem and might thus exhibit slower convergence and/or might be more prone to divergent behaviors. \item[(ii)] The Gauss-Newton method (GNM) reads as

 where $( \cdot )^{\dagger}$ denotes the Moore-Penrose pseudo-inverse.
 The Levenberg-Marquandt algorithm (LMA) is a generalization of GNM that is typically more robust for poor choices of the initial condition.
 Note that GNM/LMA are the methods of choice for least-squares problems; however, they require the assembly of $\widehat{\mathbf{J}}_{\texttt{F}}^{\rm eq} $ at each iteration. \end{itemize}